Skip to main content

 Configuring the length of indexes with length (MySQL)

 The length argument is specific to MySQL and allows you to define indexes and constraints on columns of String and Byte types.
 For these types, MySQL requires you to specify a maximum length for the subpart of the value to be indexed in cases where the full value would exceed MySQL's limits for index sizes.
-See for more details.
+See the MySQL documentation for more details.

 The length argument is available on the @id, @@id, @unique, @@unique and @@index attributes.
 It is generally available in versions 4.0.0 and later, and available as part of the extendedIndexes preview feature in versions 3.5.0 and later.